What If We Used Social Innovation to Improve Edmonton's Urban Wellness?

 In Edmonton, we value wellness, which means ensuring the right systems are in place to promote and sustain the conditions for people and neighbourhoods to thrive.

 Starting in the 5 core neighbourhoods (Boyle Street, Central McDougall, Downtown, McCauley and Queen Mary Park) we are using a social innovation framework, testing, learning and adapting solutions while considering their cumulative impact.

 We're Not Starting With a Blank Canvas

 Most innovative ideas include elements of solutions that have come before, combining them in unexpected and powerful ways.
 This isn’t about replacing existing strategies, policies, programs or services that are already in place in these neighbourhoods.
 It’s about testing small solutions to improve urban wellness and find ways to align and better collaborate across different orders of government, social agencies, local businesses and the community.

 Following a social innovation approach, and using systems thinking (mapping and design) to create and test possible solutions, takes strong collaboration, trust, and a willingness to suspend individual agendas to move forward as a collective.
 There was a clear need for more coordinated efforts to address the real impacts of initiatives, both existing and emerging, in the downtown core communities of Edmonton.

 We’ve gone through a process of research, testing out solutions and collecting feedback to refine ideas to improve the core neighbourhoods.
-We generated and acted on a series of small solutions.
+Our research is multifaceted, including qualitative and quantitative information.
+Based on the research, we generated over 200 opportunity areas that asked "What if...?".
+Out of these ideas, we acted on a series of small solutions.
 Read the Project Welcome Mat and Empty Storefront Program blog posts to learn more about these solutions.